alpyurtsever/alpyurtsever.github.io/_pages/talks.md

 	</td>
 </tr>
 <tr id="abs_Talk-OR2017" class="abstract noshow">
-	<td><b>Abstract</b>: Semidefinite programs (SDP) often have low-rank solutions that can be represented with O(n)-storage, yet SDP algorithms require us to store a matrix decision variable with size (n x n). <br />This observation leads to a question central to my research: <br />Suppose that the solution to an optimization problem has a compact representation.
-Can we develop storage-optimal algorithms that provably approximate a solution of this problem?<br />We give an affirmative answer to this question, and develop the first storage-optimal convex optimization method for solving SDPs.
+	<td><b>Abstract</b>: Semidefinite programs (SDP) often have low-rank solutions that can be represented with O(n)-storage, yet SDP algorithms require us to store a matrix decision variable with size (n x n). <br>This observation leads to a question central to my research: <br>Suppose that the solution to an optimization problem has a compact representation.
+Can we develop storage-optimal algorithms that provably approximate a solution of this problem?<br>We give an affirmative answer to this question, and develop the first storage-optimal convex optimization method for solving SDPs.
 We present empirical evidence of the scalability of our approach by solving convex optimization problems of trillion dimensions.</td>
 </tr><tr id="Talk-ICML2018" class="entry">
 	<td>
 	<b>[ICML2018]</b>
-	35th International Conference on Machine Learning<br />
+	35th International Conference on Machine Learning<br>
-	Stockholm, Sweden, July 2018.<br />
+	Stockholm, Sweden, July 2018.<br>
-	"A conditional gradient framework for composite convex minimization with applications to semidefinite programming"<br />
+	"A conditional gradient framework for composite convex minimization with applications to semidefinite programming"<br>
 	Joint work with:
 	Fercoq, O., Locatello, F. and Cevher, V.
 	<p class="infolinks">
 	[<a href="javascript:toggleInfo('Talk-ICML2018','abstract')">Abstract</a>]
 	 [<a href="https://drive.google.com/open?id=1lvpJbYyZQIThwP8oD2e1cTsA2sL-Gbdp" target="_blank">Slides</a>]
-	 [<a href="https://www.youtube.com/watch?v=oXa1eZniKUE&amp;list=PLKqPM_AcQY4xqJzWFwz7m904YwX9RiEaA&amp;index=8&amp;t=240s" target="_blank">Video</a>]
+	 [<a href="https://www.youtube.com/watch?v=oXa1eZniKUE&list=PLKqPM_AcQY4xqJzWFwz7m904YwX9RiEaA&index=8&t=240s" target="_blank">Video</a>]
 	</p>
 	</td>
 </tr>